FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Overview
 ~~~~~~~~~~

-Add Lua open design, while being compatible with previous designs.
-The manufacturer content is: manufacturer = 0x60, type = 0x00, representing the FR Lua open interface and selecting the corresponding peripheral manufacturer and type configuration.
+Lua open protocol supports force sensor, single gripper, multiple grippers, force sensors and grippers in conjunction with each other.

 Procedure
 ~~~~~~~~~~~
-**Step1**:Enter the robot body->system upgrade interface, select the terminal firmware .bin file, and upgrade the terminal firmware.
+**Step1**:Enter the Tools App -> System Upgrade, select the terminal firmware.bin file to upgrade the terminal firmware.

 .. important::
    You need to first confirm whether the terminal firmware version FV2.010.06 and later software versions are compatible.
 If the version does not match, the corresponding software firmware is upgraded, otherwise there is no need to upgrade the firmware.